 I’ve always been very conscious about the pros and cons of things I choose to do.
 After a particularly rough week, I recognized I wasn’t enjoying work anymore, so I gave my notice.
 That was 14 months ago, and I have no intention of working somewhere where I have to sit at a computer for 8 hours a day.

 Saving up for maternity/paternity leave, a year-long trip around the world or early retirement is a luxury that few city-dwellers can afford.

 However, Bernie does have some financial advice for anyone wanting to quit working:

 - I’ve been a saver all of my life.
 A few years ago, I stumbled upon the financial independence / retire early (FIRE) community.
 It became clear to me that having a predictable budget and investing in a relatively low-risk manner would enable financial freedom.

 - We bought a small house (the smallest of everyone we know) in a low-cost city.
-And we chose to live within walking distance to our employers and commuted to work on foot or bike for 10 years.
+And we chose to live within walking distance of our employers and commuted to work on foot or bike for 10 years.

 - We minimized unnecessary monthly costs.
-No bank charges, no cable, work paid for our phones, although I now use Public Mobile.
+No bank charges, no cable, and work paid for our phones, although I now use Public Mobile.